PlutonianHacker/metrics_cli/README.md

 # Metrics
-A rusty command line utility that reports a directory's metrics.
+A rusty command line utility for reporting a directory's metrics.